 - Students attending the teaching practice are helped to develop as well-rounded musicians through creative engagement with music which can be the springboard into an inspiring musical journey which allows students to find their own musical expression and musical understanding as each individual develops at his or her own rate and direction.

-- Students are taught and encouraged how to read music accurately and in-depth, thus fostering musical independence.
+- Students are taught and encouraged how to read music accurately and in-depth as well as the development of an aural awareness, thus fostering musical independence.

 - Help given through practice tips and problem-solving strategies that enable a student’s home practice sessions to have direction and structure, facilitating good musical progress.